pablomatiasgomez/real-estate-listings/README.md

     * `files` - Reads each file in `files` (path relative to the project folder), line by line and ignores lines that start with "//" or are empty.
 * `broser` - configures how the browser will run and fetch the pages
-    * `xintnelApiKey` - apiKey to use when fetching xintel pages
+    * `xintelApiKey` - apiKey to use when fetching xintel pages
     * `timeBetweenPageFetchesMs` - Time to wait between each page fetch
 * `telegram` - Telegram configuration used to notify the changes:
     * `token` - bot token, provided when you create the bot